 The striking landscapes are characterized by, windswept peaks, rocky outcrops.
 Valleys over grown with twisted trees, form almost impenetrable labyrinth’s to squeeze through.
 Deep blue lakes and lagoons play host to water reeds, shrubs and high altitude water foul.

-Even short hikes can be grueling at this altitude so pack plenty of water, and food, take plenty of breaks and allow yourself extra time to complete even shorter circuits.
+And as a reminder, even short hikes can be grueling at this altitude so pack plenty of water and food, take plenty of breaks and allow yourself extra time to complete even shorter circuits.

 - Cathedral of the Immaculate Conception (New cathedral)